The Duke of Marlborough 1926-2014

 Commitment

 The Marlboroughs were involved at every level.
-“People must visualize me lounging on a divan in leopardskin leotards with a long cigarette holder,” joked his wife of thirty-six years, the former Countess Rosita Douglas, in the Orangery during a lesser Churchill banquet.
+“People must visualize me lounging on a divan in leopardskin leotards with a long cigarette holder,” joked his then-wife, the former Countess Rosita Douglas, in the Orangery during a lesser Churchill banquet.
 “But I’ve been up there on the scaffolding scrubbing the dentils with a toothbrush, like everybody else.”
 She was as welcoming as he was.

 For our first Great Hall dinner, warned that the Duke was notoriously hard to converse with, I seated at his right my secret weapon, Mrs. Barbara Langworth, who is capable of engaging with anybody.
 The two of them chatted gaily throughout the meal.
 “I thought he was hard to talk to?”
 I asked her afterward.
 “How did you do it?”
 “Cows,” she said.
 We lived next to a New Hampshire dairy farm at the time; Barbara simply mentioned cows, and the Duke was off and running on the fine points of bovine husbandry.